tech-rules/DAVE2-Keras/README.md

 1. [Nvidia's DAVE-2 system](https://arxiv.org/pdf/1604.07316v1.pdf)
 2. [Comma.ai's steering angle model](https://github.com/commaai/research)

 Another choice considered was to use transfer learning (fine-tuning of final few layers) with a pre-trained image classification CNN (e.g. VGG-16 or Inception-v3).
-The purpose of these CNNs are quite different (Imagenet classification challenge), and they have an order of magnitude larger number of parameters than the choices (1) or (2) above.
+The purpose of these CNNs are quite different (Imagenet classification challenge).
+These CNNs tend to have many more layers and an order of magnitude larger number of parameters than the choices (1) or (2) above which are designed to run real-time on resource constrained systems i.e. DrivePX and smart phones.

 ## System and SW used for this project:
 * Ubuntu 16.04, Intel Core i7-6800K, 32GB System RAM